MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vscprintf-vscprintf-l-vscwprintf-vscwprintf-l.md

 ## Return value

 **`_vscprintf`** returns the number of characters that would be generated if the string pointed to by the list of arguments was printed or sent to a file or buffer using the specified formatting codes.
-The value returned does not include the terminating null character. **`_vscwprintf`** performs the same function for wide characters.
+The value returned doesn't include the terminating null character. **`_vscwprintf`** performs the same function for wide characters.

 The versions of these functions with the `_l` suffix are identical except that they use the locale parameter passed in instead of the current thread locale.